What is facilitation? Definition and principles

 Let’s start with a simple definition of facilitation: Facilitation is the craft of guiding a group through a participatory process that makes it easier to achieve their goals.

 But let’s go further.
-What does facilitation mean, really?
+What is the meaning of facilitation, really?
 Facilitation is an approach, mindset and set of skills that a facilitator or leader employs in order to support a group during collaborative work.

-Facilitation processes are participatory and interactive by definition.
+- Facilitated processes are participatory and interactive by design.
 A workshop is one of the most common examples of a process where facilitation is used, though an effective facilitator can bring their skills to the table any time a group comes together to get things done.

 Designing a meeting process, holding community discussions, mediating conflict, working as a leader… there’s no shortage of scenarios where facilitation is a vital and transformative skill.